2019 St. Louis Cardinals season: Season summary

-In the first game, the Cardinals took a 4-1 lead in the 6th inning. after two scoreless inning, pitcher Carlos Martinez was brought in to close the match in the bottom of the 9th.
-He would give up 1 walk and 3 hits allowing the Cubs to come back to 4-3 with one out and a man on third.
-A pitching change would allow Andrew Miller to come in and get the final two outs, but still allow the tying run to come in making it 4-4 with extra innings.
+In the first game, the Cardinals took a 4–1 lead in the 6th inning. after two scoreless inning, pitcher Carlos Martinez was brought in to close the match in the bottom of the 9th.
+He would give up 1 walk and 3 hits allowing the Cubs to come back to 4–3 with one out and a man on third.
+A pitching change would allow Andrew Miller to come in and get the final two outs, but still allow the tying run to come in making it 4–4 with extra innings.
 In the 10th inning, Matt Carpenter would hit a home run and make it 5-4 Cardinals bringing them back to the same situation.
 Pitcher Giovanny Gallegos would be brought in to close the game.
 He would get 3 consecutive outs leading to a Cardinal victory.
 The Brewers would also win pushing the Cubs down to third.
-In the second game, the Cubs would take the early 1-0 lead in the second inning.
+In the second game, the Cubs would take the early 1–0 lead in the second inning.
 In the 6th inning with the bases loaded by walks, Yadier Molina would come up and hit a single leading to Marcell Ozuna and Matt Carpenter to score making it 2-1 Cardinals.
 After 3 scoreless innings, the Cardinals would win.

 The third game would be more indecisive.
 After a groundout by Paul Goldschmidt allowed Tommy Edman to score, Cardinals pitcher Dakota Hudson would give up a single and four walks.
-After a sacrifice fly, the Cubs would be up 3-1.
+After a sacrifice fly, the Cubs would be up 3–1.
 The game would swing back and forth with by the 4th inning the Cardinals being up 5-3 before a two-run homer by Ian Happ would make it 5-5.
-By the 7th inning the Cardinals retook the lead 7-6 with a two-run homer off of Marcell Ozuna, but the Cubs would retake it in the bottom of the same inning making it 8-7.
+By the 7th inning the Cardinals retook the lead 7–6 with a two-run homer off of Marcell Ozuna, but the Cubs would retake it in the bottom of the same inning making it 8–7.
 With no runs in the 8th inning, Craig Kimbrel would come up to pitch for the Cubs.
 Yadier Molina was the first hitter and the first pitch thrown to him was hammered to left-center tying the game 8-8.
-Paul DeJong was up next, and the first pitch thrown at him (the second of the inning) was hit also to left-center putting the Cardinals on top 9-8.
+Paul DeJong was up next, and the first pitch thrown at him (the second of the inning) was hit also to left-center putting the Cardinals on top 9–8.
 Following a scoreless bottom of the 9th, the Cardinals would win and be one game away from clinching into the playoffs.
-The Cubs once again took the lead in the 6th inning at 2-1, but in the 9th inning they once again came back and won it 3-2, clinching the playoff spot.
-It was the first time the Cardinals swept the Cubs in a 4-game series at Wrigley since the 1930's.
+The Cubs once again took the lead in the 6th inning at 2–1, but in the 9th inning they once again came back and won it 3–2, clinching the playoff spot.
+It was the first time the Cardinals swept the Cubs in a 4-game series at Wrigley since the 1930s.